ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/inventory-how-revalue-inventory.md

 ---
 title: Create New Value Entries for Items in the Inventory| Microsoft Docs
-description: Describes how to appreciate or depreciate the value entries of one or more items in the inventory by posting their current, calculated value.
+description: Describes how to appreciate or depreciate the value entries of one or more items in inventory by posting their current, calculated value.
-services: project-madeira
 documentationcenter: ''
 author: SorenGP

-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: costing, inventory cost, value entries ms.date: 04/01/2021
+ms.search.keywords: costing, inventory cost, value entries ms.search.forms: 5803,
+ms.date: 04/01/2021
 ms.author: edupont